Niagara Falls pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Niagara Falls right now?

-On 25 June 2026, overall pollen levels in Niagara Falls are low.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Niagara Falls are moderate.
+Grass is the main contributor to airborne pollen, while ambrosia remain at lower levels

 Will pollen levels change in Niagara Falls tomorrow?

-On 26 June 2026, pollen conditions in Niagara Falls will be different from today, with grass increasing
+On 17 July 2026, pollen conditions in Niagara Falls will be different from today, with grass continuing to decline

 Is pollen expected to decrease in Niagara Falls this week?